zng-ui/zng/TODO/_current.md

     - Improve layer anchor position.
         - Follow cursor mode.
         - Cursor on init mode.
-        - Define offsets using the stack idea of `place` and `origin` points.

 * Review `Transitionable::chase`, not needed anymore?